-Dr. Hilary Vernon is an assistant professor of pediatrics at the Johns Hopkins University School of Medicine.
+Dr. Hilary Vernon is an Associate Professor of pediatrics at the McKusick Nathans Institute of Genetic Medicine at the Johns Hopkins University School of Medicine.
 She is also an attending physician at Kennedy Krieger Institute.

 Dr. Vernon was recognized with the 2010 Francis F. Schwentker Award for Excellence in Research at Johns Hopkins University and the 2011 James B. Sidbury Jr. Fellowship in Biochemical Genetics at Johns Hopkins University.
 She is board certified in pediatrics, clinical genetics and clinical biochemical laboratory genetics.